OSInside/cloud-builder/doc/source/cluster_setup_from_scratch/runner_setup.rst

    .. note::

-      As shown above access to the runners is performaed via `ssh` The username to access Fedora machines in the cloud is set to `fedora`.
-For Leap machines it is set set to `ec2-user`.
+      As shown above access to the runners is performaed via `ssh` The username to access machines in the cloud can be different compared to the used distribution.
+In the above example the Fedora based instance provides the `fedora` user, whereas the Leap machines provides the `ec2-user` user.
+This aspect needs to be taken into account when running instances in the cloud.
-      This information is explained once and applies to all following steps too.

    .. note:: selinux